buzagloidan/TrendForge/README.md

 - **🔧 Fully Configurable**: No more hardcoded topics!
 Configure your content focus in `topics.json`
 - **🎯 Interactive Topic Selection**: Choose which topics to research without editing code
 - **📊 Real-time Research**: Scrapes latest trends from the past 30 days using Perplexity's advanced Sonar-Pro model
-- **🤖 AI Content Generation**: Creates professional LinkedIn posts (300-500 words) using ChatGPT 4o
+- **🤖 AI Content Generation**: Creates professional LinkedIn posts (300-500 words) using ChatGPT o3
-- **🎨 Image Creation**: Generates custom images for each post using DALL-E 3
+- **🎨 Image Creation**: Generates custom images for each post using image-gen-1
 - **📄 Professional Reports**: Timestamped HTML reports with all generated content
 - **⚡ One-Click Execution**: Simple `.bat` file for Windows, `.sh` for Mac/Linux